lavkeshBhadauriya98/php-crud-docker/README.md

-SQL script to create database and tables is present in **database.sql** file. hi i  am making commit now to trigger file
+SQL script to create database and tables is present in **database.sql** file. hi i  am making commit now to trigger file hi the github actions is pipeline is running fine